Updated July 2026

 DAGKnight: Adaptive Consensus

 DAGKnight is the next major consensus upgrade.
 The DAGKnight development branch has been active in the main rusty-kaspa repository since February 27, 2026, with ongoing commits and iterative improvements.
 It introduces adaptive consensus rules that improve network resilience during partial splits and adversarial conditions.
-Key has:
+DAGKnight is now targeting 25-40 BPS throughput by Q3 2026, with the full 100 BPS target on the roadmap for 2027.
+Key features:

 Precise block ordering and instant finality are essential prerequisites for vProgs, as smart contracts require deterministic execution ordering and guaranteed settlement finality.